 ‘Have you got it?’ asked the ogre in a whisper, for the princess’s ladies were standing as near as they dared to catch a glimpse of the beautiful jewels.

 ‘Yes, here,’ she answered, slipping the stone from her sash and placing it among the rest.
 Then she raised her voice, and began to talk quickly of the prices of the chains and necklaces, and after some bargaining, to deceive the attendants, she declared that she liked one string of pearls better than all the rest, and that the ogre might take away the other things, which were not half as valuable as he supposed.

 ‘As you please, madam,’ said he, bowing himself out of the palace.

 Soon after he had gone a curious thing happened.
-The princess carelessly touched the wall of her room, which was wont to reflect the warm red light of the fire on the hearth, and found her hand quite wet.
+The princess carelessly touched the wall of her room, which was often to reflect the warm red light of the fire on the hearth, and found her hand quite wet.
 She turned round, and–was it her fancy? or did the fire burn more dimly than before?
 Hurriedly she passed into the picture gallery, where pools of water showed here and there on the floor, and a cold chill ran through her whole body.
 At that instant her frightened ladies came running down the stairs, crying:

 ‘Madam! madam! what has happened?
 The palace is disappearing under our eyes!’

 ‘My husband will be home very soon,’ answered the princess–who, though nearly as much frightened as her ladies, felt that she must set them a good example.
 ‘Wait till then, and he will tell us what to do.’